-Wikileaks Founder Julian Assange Slams Obama Over Russia Hacks [Video]
+WikiLeaks Founder Julian Assange Slams Obama Over Russia Hacks [Video]

 In the interview with Sean Hannity, which is expected to air on Tuesday night on Fox News, as reported by The Hill, the transcripts show a side of Julian Assange that is not too forgiving of the Obama administration and the way he has handled the post-election fallout.
 This ties directly into the intelligence that has been declassified that claims Russia hacked the Democratic National Committee and released private e-mails to Wikileaks, which Julian Assange claims to be untrue.

 “They’re trying to delegitimize the Trump administration as it goes into the White House,” Julian Assange told Sean Hannity, according to a transcript of excerpts from Fox News that were obtained by The Hill.

 “They are trying to say that President-elect Trump is not a legitimate president.”

 Julian Assange confirms AGAIN that the source of the DNC/Podesta email leaks was NOT the Russian government. #Tucker pic.twitter.com/pso9tiG5J1